Walkaway Joe

 "Walkaway Joe" is a song written by Vince Melamed and Greg Barnhill, and recorded by American country music singer Trisha Yearwood, with background vocals from Don Henley of the Eagles.
-It was released in November 1992 as the second single from her album Hearts in Armor.
-The song reached number 2 on the U.S. Billboard country charts.
-Matthew McConaughey appears as the male lead in the music video.
+It was released in November 1992 by MCA Nashville as the second single from her second album, Hearts in Armor (1992).
+The song reached number two on the US Billboard country charts, after debuting at number 60 in the week of November 7, 1992.
+Matthew McConaughey appears as the male lead in the accompanying music video.
+"Walkaway Joe" was nominated for Best Country Vocal Performance, Female at the 1994 Grammy Awards.